fluffy/4572bis/draft-ietf-mmusic-4572-update.md

-If fingerprints associated with multiple certificates are calculated, the same set of hash functions MUST be used to calculate fingerprints for each certificate associated with the m- line.
+If fingerprints associated with multiple certificates are calculated, the same set of hash functions MUST be used to calculate fingerprints for each certificate associated with the 'm' line.

-An endpoint MUST select the set of fingerprints which use its most preferred hash function (out of those offered by the peer) and verify that each used certificate matches one fingerprint out of that set.
+An endpoint MUST select the set of fingerprints which use its most preferred hash function (out of those offered by the peer) and verify that each certificate used matches one fingerprint out of that set.
 If a certificate does not match any such fingerprint, the endpoint MUST NOT establish the TLS connection

-An endpoint MAY, in addition to its more preferred hash function, also verify that each used certificate matches fingerprints calculated using other hash functions.
+An endpoint MAY, in addition to its more preferred hash function, also verify that each certificate used matches fingerprints calculated using other hash functions.
 Unless there is a matching fingerprint for each tested hash function, the endpoint MUST NOT establish the TLS connection.